snlpatel001213/AirControl/README.md

         <img src="https://github.com/snlpatel001213/AirControl/blob/master/docs/images/CSharp_logo.png?raw=true" width="10%"/>

 </div>

-## Research Inspirations

-**Feel free to list your research topic you love to work on over here.
-Collaborate and publish.**

-1. On January 15, 2009, US Airways Flight 1549, an Airbus A320 on a flight from New York City's LaGuardia Airport to Charlotte, North Carolina, struck a flock of birds shortly after take-off, losing all engine power.
-Unable to reach any airport for an emergency landing due to their low altitude, pilots Chesley "Sully" Sullenberger and Jeffrey Skiles glided the plane to a ditching in the Hudson River off Midtown Manhattan. **Well!
-Sully did the best but Could we have a different outcome, If Reinforcement learning was controlling this plane?**.
-[Reference](https://en.wikipedia.org/wiki/US_Airways_Flight_1549)

 ## Contribute
 We love your input!
 We want to make contributing to AirControl as easy and transparent as possible.
 Please see our Contributing Guide `CONTRIBUTING.md` to get started.
 Thank you to all our contributors!